handfistface/ListPoint/replit.md

 # List Point Web App

-## Recent Changes
-- **October 15, 2025**:
-  - **Added dynamic number updates for ordered lists**: Item numbers now update immediately when items are reordered in move mode, providing instant visual feedback on both desktop and mobile devices.
-  - **Fixed mobile drag-and-drop for ordered lists**: Added comprehensive touch event handlers (touchstart, touchmove, touchend) to enable drag-and-drop reordering on mobile devices.
-Features include:
-    - Touch-based dragging with visual feedback (opacity changes, border highlights, scale transform)
-    - Auto-scroll functionality when dragging near screen edges for long lists
-    - Proper event cleanup to prevent conflicts with other touch interactions
-    - Maintains full desktop drag-and-drop functionality alongside mobile support
-  - **Added Ordered Lists Feature**: Users can now enable ordered lists in list settings, allowing manual item reordering without automatic alphabetization.
-Features include:
-    - "Enable Ordered Lists" checkbox in list settings to activate ordered mode
-    - "Show Numbering" option to display sequential numbers (1., 2., 3., etc.) next to items
-    - "Move Item" context menu option (only visible for ordered lists) to enter drag-and-drop mode
-    - Drag-and-drop interface with visual feedback (opacity changes, border highlights) for easy reordering
-    - Floating "Exit Move Mode" button that stays visible during scrolling
-    - Backend support for persisting item order via new `order` field and `/api/lists/<list_id>/items/reorder` API endpoint
-    - Items in ordered lists maintain manual order; no automatic alphabetical sorting
-- **October 14, 2025**:
-  - **Fixed critical bug**: Resolved "Error adding item" failures when adding items to lists with sections.
-The addItem() function was attempting manual alphabetical insertion which broke when sections were present.
-Updated to use rebuildItemsList() after adding items (matching the addItemToSection() approach), ensuring backend's proper section sorting is always respected.
-  - **Added "Move to Section" feature**: Users can now move items between sections or to loose items using the right-click/long-press context menu.
-The modal displays all available sections (excluding the current section) and an option to remove the item from its section (move to loose items).
-Items can be moved from any section to another, or from loose items to a section.
-  - Fixed undo functionality bug where deleted items were not being restored to the list without a page reload.
-Created missing `/api/lists/<list_id>` JSON API endpoint that returns list data with items.
-  - Fixed context menu bug where right-click/long-press dialog was appearing during regular list interactions.
-Added event listener guard to prevent duplicate listeners from being attached when list is rebuilt.
-  - Fixed edit item modal lingering after item edit.
-Changed implementation to fetch updated list data and rebuild the list asynchronously, ensuring modal closes properly and items are correctly ordered within sections without page reload.
-  - Fixed undo modal to show only unique items (most recent occurrence of each) with proper index handling for accurate restoration.
-  - Added user-select: none styling to undo button to prevent text selection on right-click/long-press.
-  - Updated context menu positioning to display above the click/touch point (with 10px gap) to prevent user's fingers from blocking menu visibility.
-Menu falls back to below-click positioning if there's insufficient space above.

 ## Overview
-List Point is a minimalistic Flask-based web application designed for creating, managing, and sharing various types of lists.
-It incorporates social features, such as list discovery and collaboration, alongside robust user authentication and a clean, responsive user interface.
-The platform aims to provide a flexible and intuitive list-making experience, supporting both permanent item management and dynamic, restorable checklist templates.
-The business vision is to offer a streamlined list management solution with integrated social functionalities and a sustainable revenue model through subscriptions and advertising.
+List Point is a minimalistic Flask-based web application for creating, managing, and sharing various types of lists.
+It offers social features like list discovery and collaboration, robust user authentication, and a clean, responsive UI.
+The platform aims to provide an intuitive list-making experience supporting permanent item management and dynamic, restorable checklist templates.
+The business vision focuses on a streamlined list management solution with integrated social functionalities and a sustainable revenue model through subscriptions and advertising.

 ## User Preferences
 I prefer iterative development and want to be involved in key decision-making processes.
 Please ask for my approval before implementing major changes or new features.
 I appreciate clear, concise explanations and prefer a modular, well-structured codebase.
 I am open to suggestions for improvements but want to maintain a focus on core functionality and user experience.